KristerSJakobsson/pygosolnp/README.md

 2. For the `m` starting parameters with the lowest evaluation function value, run pysolnp to find nearest optimum.

 ## Compatability
-Python source code written to be compatible with Python 3.5+ Depends on pysolnp.
+Python source code written to be compatible with Python 3.6+.
+Depends on the `pysolnp` library.
-Note: For best results, building pysolnp from source is recommended, as BLAS and LAPACK will make a difference.
+Note: `pysolnp` is available on pip but for best results building `pysolnp` from source is recommended, as BLAS and LAPACK will make a difference.

 ## Installation
 Simply install the package through PyPi with: